A-Helberg/adlet/docs/creating_an_articles_bucket.md

 After creating your policies, you should see a list of all your policies.
 Let's attach those policies to the users.

+Click on

+> users

-Click on users in the lefthand panel, pick your read only user.
+in the lefthand panel, and pick your read only user.

 Click on the tab that says